Ringing in the new year just wouldn’t be the same without NOISE. I mean, do we call it, “Ringing,” or “Just sitting there quietly?”

 If you’re out of bells, your star-cutting skills are lacking, or you’ve got a bunch of craft sticks to get rid of; try these round noisemakers, instead.

-They’re pretty simple, especially if you use a plate to help trace the circle.
+They’re pretty simple (possibly the simplest of all the DIY party noisemakers), especially if you use a plate to help trace the circle.

 Buttons create the music for these, which are (fortunately) not so loud in the hands of exuberant children.